This Vegan Chocolate Peppermint Cake is what holiday dessert dreams are made of! It’s plenty moist and iced with a rich chocolate peppermint ganache.

 - For the ganache: Chop chocolate (if using chocolate chips, keep them as-is), place in a bowl and set aside.

-- Heat coconut oil in a saucepan over medium-high heat until it starts to bubble.
+- Heat coconut milk in a saucepan over medium-high heat until it starts to bubble.
 You don't want it to boil--as soon as you see bubbles forming, pour the milk overtop of the chopped chocolate.

 - Wait 5 minutes, add the vanilla and peppermint, and then use a spatula to stir everything together.
 Slowly but surely the chocolate will melt.
 Wait until chocolate has cooled and then place a lid or cling wrap overtop of bowl and allow chocolate to sit out for at least four hours, allowing chocolate to harden a bit.
 You want the chocolate to be pretty thick but still spreadable.